Nasos-Anagnostou/Audiovisual-event-detection-and-localization-techniques-in-sport-content/The final stack/readme.txt

 7) easyOcr = easyOcr OCR engine used to parse timetags for each frame detected

-8) Obj_Det_AI  = ROI localization using a a pre-trained YOLOV3 model to generate a custom model for the timebox
+8) Obj_Det_AI  = ROI localization using a a pre-trained YOLOV3 model to generate a custom model for the timebox.